Chocolate Souffle Cake

 - 1 1/2 cups heavy cream

-- 1/4 cup powdered sugar
+- 1/4 cup powdered sugar, sifted

 - 1 teaspoon vanilla

 - Preheat the oven to 350°.
 Line the bottom of a 9-inch spring form with parchment.
-Gently melt the chopped chocolate in the microwave.
-Whisk in the butter, then 1/2 cup of the sugar followed by the egg yolks.
-Set aside.
+Do not grease the pan or the parchment.

 - In another bowl, beat egg whites till foamy.
-Gradually add the other 1/2 cup sugar and beat on high till whites become firm but not stiff.
+Gradually add the other 1/2 cup sugar and beat on high until the whites become firm but not stiff.